turbot/guardrails-docs/docs/runbooks/enterprise-install/install-te/index.md

 In this runbook, you will:
 - Use AWS Service Catalog to install Turbot Guardrails Enterprise (TE).
-- Monitor and troubleshoot the TE install process.
+- Monitor and troubleshoot the installation process.

-**Turbot Guardrails Enterprise (TE)** is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.
+[Turbot Guardrails Enterprise (TE)](https://turbot.com/guardrails/docs/reference/glossary#urbot-guardrails-enterprise-te) is an AWS Service Catalog product that provides automated configuration and management of the infrastructure needed to run the enterprise version of Turbot Guardrails in your AWS account.

 TE is application layer of a Turbot Guardrails Enterprise deployment.
-Relies on the Turbot Guardrails Database (TED) and Foundation (TEF) products.
-Each TE installation deploys a new version of the Turbot software.
+Relies on the [Turbot Guardrails Enterprise Database (TED)](https://turbot.com/guardrails/docs/reference/glossary#urbot-guardrails-enterprise-database-ted) and [Turbot Guardrails Enterprise Foundation (TEF)](https://turbot.com/guardrails/docs/reference/glossary#urbot-guardrails-enterprise-foundation-tef) products.
+TE deploys a new version of the Turbot software -- Every Turbot release requires a new TE version.

 ## Prerequisites